SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/01-arrays/01-introduction-to-arrays.md

 ```java
 char[] vowels = {'a', 'e', 'i', 'o', 'u'};
 ```
-Or the array contains elements of the Non-primitive Data Type.
-For example, the array contains objects of the Person class
+Also, your array might contain a complex type or what we call a non-primitive data type.
+For example, the array contains objects of the Person class.
 ```java
 Person[] peopleArray;
 ```